plsuwu/plsuwu/src/docs/writeups/lockpick.md

     global highest_profit

     with open(file, "r") as f:
-        ## we essentially perform a bubble sort to get the highest-profit trade
+        # essentially performing a bubble sort to get the highest-profit trade

         json_content = json.loads(f.read())